The adverb: er

 Er (Er)als plaatsvervanger (as a substitute)Zie je die apotheek? ik heb er gewerkt.
 (Do you see that pharmacy?
 I worked there.)

 als een onbepaald onderwerp (as an indefinite subject)Of ik de apotheker ken?
 Ja, ik heb er mee op school gezeten.
-(Do I know the pharmacist?
+(Whether I know the pharmacist?
 Yes, I went to school with him/her.)

-als voorlopig onderwerp (as a dummy subject)Er zijn veel medicijnen op de markt.
+als voorlopig onderwerp (as a provisional subject)Er zijn veel medicijnen op de markt.
 (There are many medicines on the market.)

 voor locatie of ervaring (for location or experience)Heb je al eens een vaccin laten zetten?
 Ja, ik heb er veel last van gehad.
 (Have you ever had a vaccine administered?
-Yes, I suffered a lot from it.)
+Yes, I had a lot of trouble/pain from it.)

 + voorzetsel (+ preposition)Waar is het doktersvoorschrift?
 Ik zit erop.
 (Where is the doctor’s prescription?
 I’m sitting on it.)